TNR Instructions and Tips

 Supplies

-• Newspaper or a lightweight towel to line the bottom of each trap.
+• Newspaper or lightweight towel to line the bottom of each trap.

 • A large towel or cloth to cover each trap.
 This will calm the cat once in the trap.

-• Lids or scraps of cardboard to hold the bait.
+• Lids or scraps of cardboard to hold the yummy treat.

 Withholding Food